 If it turns out your child or grandchild doesn’t need all the money or their education goals change, you can designate a new beneficiary penalty-free so long as they’re an eligible member of your family.

-Edvest provides a variety of professionally managed investment options to choose from including age-based options that automatically change as the beneficiary grows up.
+Edvest provides a variety of professionally managed investment options to choose from including age-based options intended for those saving for college that automatically change as the beneficiary approaches college age.
 Alternatively you can tailor your portfolio with multi-fund, single-fund, and stable principal options to match your risk tolerance, timeline, and investment preferences.

 When you or anyone else makes a contribution, it may qualify for an annual gift tax exclusion of $15,000 per year for single filers and $30,000 a year for couples.
 As a 529 Plan, Edvest is the only investment that allows you to give up to 5 years’ worth of gifts at one time — for a maximum of $75,000 for a single filer and $150,000 for couples.